The Cheapest Way Visit Universal Orlando? (Under $3,000)

 Q: Is it cheaper to buy Universal Studios tickets online?

 A: Another common question we receive is, is it cheaper to buy Universal Studios tickets online?
 And as a general rule, yes, it’s always cheaper to buy your Universal Orlando tickets online compared to the park gate.
-This is true even if you decide to buy your tickets directly from Universal, as you will automatically save up to $10 per ticket by buying them in advance.
+You can often find Universal Orlando deals online and this is true even if you decide to buy your tickets directly from Universal, as you will automatically save up to $10 per ticket by buying them in advance.

 When is The Best Time to Visit Universal Orlando?